thinkstack-co/terraform-modules/modules/thinkstack/aws_backup_custom/README.md

 #### Important Note on AWS Backup Copy Actions

 AWS Backup's `copy_action` feature copies **ALL** backups in a plan to the destination region.
 It cannot selectively copy backups based on resource tags.
-To work around this limitation and prevent duplicate backups, the module implements the following behavior:

-**When DR is enabled for a specific backup plan type:**
-- The regular backup plan is automatically disabled
-- Only the DR backup plan (with copy_action) is created
+To achieve granular control over which resources get cross-region copies, the module implements an additive DR approach:

+**How the Additive DR Approach Works:**
+- Regular backup plans ALWAYS run for resources with the `backup_schedule` tag
-- Resources tagged with BOTH `backup_schedule` AND `add_to_dr = "true"` are backed up and copied to DR
+- DR backup plans run IN ADDITION for resources with BOTH `backup_schedule` AND `add_to_dr = "true"` tags
+- Resources without `add_to_dr = "true"` only get regular backups (no cross-region copies)
-- Resources with ONLY `backup_schedule` tag are NOT backed up when DR is enabled for that plan type
+- Resources with `add_to_dr = "true"` get backed up twice: once by the regular plan and once by the DR plan

 **Example:**
-- If `daily_include_in_dr = true`, the regular daily backup plan is disabled
+- If `daily_include_in_dr = true`:
-- Only resources with BOTH `backup_schedule = "daily"` AND `add_to_dr = "true"` will be backed up
+  - ALL resources with `backup_schedule = "daily"` get regular daily backups
-- Resources with only `backup_schedule = "daily"` (without `add_to_dr = "true"`) will NOT be backed up
+  - ONLY resources with BOTH `backup_schedule = "daily"` AND `add_to_dr = "true"` also get DR backups with cross-region copies

 This ensures:
-- No duplicate backups are created
+- No resources are left without backups
-- Clear behavior: when DR is enabled for a plan type, it becomes DR-only
-- Resources must be explicitly tagged for DR to be included in backups
+- Granular control over which resources get DR copies
+- Clear separation between production backups and DR copies
+- Flexibility to add or remove DR copying without affecting regular backups

 #### DR Summary

 - **Module Level**: Enable DR with `enable_dr = true` and specify `dr_region`
 - **Plan Level**: Enable specific plans for DR (e.g., `daily_include_in_dr = true`)
-  - When enabled, the regular plan is disabled and ONLY the DR plan runs
+  - When enabled, BOTH regular and DR plans run (additive approach)
 - **Resource Level**: Tag resources appropriately:
-  - When DR is disabled for a plan: `backup_schedule = "daily"` → Regular backup (no DR copy)
+  - `backup_schedule = "daily"` only → Regular backup (no DR copy)
-  - When DR is enabled for a plan: Resources MUST have BOTH tags to be backed up:
-    - `backup_schedule = "daily"` + `add_to_dr = "true"` → DR backup (with copy to DR region)
+  - `backup_schedule = "daily"` + `add_to_dr = "true"` → Regular backup AND DR backup (with copy to DR region)
-    - `backup_schedule = "daily"` only → NOT backed up
+  - `backup_schedule = "daily"` + `add_to_dr = "false"` → Regular backup only (explicitly no DR)
 - **Result**:
-  - No duplicate backups are created
+  - All resources with `backup_schedule` tags get backed up
+  - Resources with `add_to_dr = "true"` get additional DR backups with cross-region copies
+  - Maximum flexibility: can have mix of DR and non-DR resources using the same backup schedule
-  - When DR is enabled for a plan type, it becomes DR-exclusive
+  - No resources are left without backups when DR is enabled
-  - Resources must be explicitly tagged for DR inclusion

 #### Example DR Configuration